Flushed with the success of my previous GNW-based scenario, I decided to use the rules and armies for the next scenario in One Hour Wargames.

 The Swedish cavalry went in again, through a hail of musketry.
 This time the Russian infantry broke.

 On the Russian left their infantry attacked the town.
-The garrison put of a bold defence.
+The garrison put up a bold defence.

 The Swedish horse was still under fire in the centre ...

 ... but charged again.

 The attack on the town was going badly for the Russians though; the artillery was scoring no damage, and in the exchange of fire between the two infantry units the Russians, without cover, were coming off worse.